genius101/MERN-Project3/project3.md

 - [ ]	Install concurrently, it is used to run more than one command simultaneously from the same terminal window
 - [x]	npm install concurrently --save-dev

-- [ ]	Install nodemon, it is used to run and monitor the server.
-If there is any change in the server code, nodemon will restart it automatically and load the new changes:
+- [ ]	We need to install nodemon, as it is used to run and monitor the server.
+- [ ]	If there is any change in the server code, nodemon will restart it automatically and load the new changes:
 - [x]	npm install nodemon --save-dev

 ![2 a iii](https://user-images.githubusercontent.com/10243139/117581844-dcee9a00-b0f6-11eb-8ad5-04e0ef1992a8.jpg)